+- 320. Elements of Statistics.
+3 semester hours.
+Each semester and summer.
 A basic course in probability and statistics for students of economics, biology, and science.
 Not open to students who have credit in Educ.
 405. Prerequisite: Math.
-145.

-340. Applied Elementary Statistics.
+145. - 340.
+Applied Elementary Statistics.
 2 semester hours.
 Second semester.
 Continuation of Math.
 320 with introduction to sampling techniques and theory; introductory multiple and curvilinear correlation, and applications in biology, psychology, economics, and engineering.
 Prerequisite: Math.
-320. 360.
+320. - 360.
 Differential Equations for Engineers.
 2 semester hours.
-Each semester and summer.
-Prerequisite: Math.
-245 or 290.
+Each semester.